bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.22 =
+BWS plugins section was updated.
+The incorrect link in emails is changed.

 = V1.21 =
 The outdated function wp_update_core for WordPress V. 3.7 and later was replaced.
 Security Exploit was fixed.
 We fixed the bug of core update.